leodotnet/sentimentscope/README.md

 make EXPERIMENT
 ```

-Note that the EXPERIMENT refers to anyone of the following experiments
+Note that the EXPERIMENT refers to anyone of the following experiments mentioned in the paper.

 ```